Alao001/Video-to-Text-Q-A-Bot/README.md

 - Ask questions about the video content

 - Receive answers generated from the transcript by a retrieval-based QA model

 Technologies Used

-Streamlit: Python library for building interactive web apps
+-Streamlit: Python library for building interactive web apps

-Langchain: Framework for building modular NLP pipelines Langchain OpenAI: Integration of OpenAI API with Langchain
+-Langchain: Framework for building modular NLP pipelines

 OpenAI: Large language model API from OpenAI

 ![video_text_1](https://github.com/user-attachments/assets/92680309-617b-4023-91c2-f196cb20cb7a)